forestgrape/coronavirus/index.md

 ### Abstract
 Coronaviruses can cause infections at different locations and thus induce different diseases:
 * The human endemic coronaviruses (OC43, HKU1, NL63 and E229) cause mainly upper respiratory tract infections.
-* The coronaviruses directly emerging from zoonoses from wild/outside animals MERS-CoV and Sars-CoV cause lower respiratory tract infections and may spread to the intestine.
+* The coronaviruses directly emerging from zoonoses from wild/outside animals MERS-CoV and Sars-CoV cause lower respiratory tract infections and frequently spread to the intestine.

+For Sars-CoV-2 too, different infection patterns are observed:  Virulent lower respiratory tract infections, similar to Sars-CoV-1 and Mers-CoV and more subtle upper respiratory tract infections similar to the human endemic coronaviruses.
+These yields the question how these infection are related and under which circumstance which infection pattern occurs.

-In the case of bovine coronaviruses the same strains can cause different diseases:
+In the case of bovine coronaviruses the same strains can cause different infections:
 * enteric diseases (neonatal calf diarrhea, winter dysentery)
 * respiratory diseases (shipping fever and genral pneunomia).

-Until the 90's it hasn't been clear that both are cause by the same coronavirus since they occur often independent.
+In fact these are recognized as different diseases and until the 90's it hasn't been clear that both are cause by the same coronavirus since they occur often independent.

-For Sars-CoV-2 too, different infection patterns are observed:  Virulent lower respiratory tract infections, similar to Sars-CoV-1 and Mers-CoV and more subtle upper respiratory tract infections similar to the human endemic coronaviruses.

-Hypothesis about the infection tropism of coronaviruses with a focus on Sars-CoV-2 are considered:
+Questions about the infection tropism and pattering of coronaviruses with a focus on Sars-CoV-2 are considered:
-* what drives and causes the different infection location patterns
+* What drives and causes the different infection location patterns?
-* prevention and medications depending on locations
+* How to prevent and treat depending on locations?
-* complications and risks
+* Which are complications and risks?

+Namely it is hypothesized:
+* Coronavirus can induce distinct infection patterns
+* The infection patterns are the result of different factors:
+    - the coronavirus strain
+    - the history of the initial virion[s] i.e. the cell and location they got produced and the following travel path
+    - initial infection location
+    - the host immune system and its experience with the virus strain
+* Complications are predictible dependent on the infection location
+* For optimal treatment the infection location is relevant and often more relevant than the strain causing the infection